fsanzeni/fsanzeni.github.io/content/posts/On Hardware Enshittification/index.md

 The same applies to farmers fighting John Deere’s repair lockdowns or prosumers who flocked to open-source platforms to escape the constraints of proprietary ecosystems (remember when Autodesk changed their licensing for Fusion360 and the exodus towards open-source alternatives?).
 These groups prize autonomy, transparency, and the ability to solve problems on their own terms.
 By locking down your ecosystem, you’re not offering security or innovation - you’re waving a red flag in the face of the very people who value your product for what it *could be*, not what you want to limit it to.

-At the heart of enshittefication is a paradox: companies implement these strategies to maximise profit, but they often erode the very customer loyalty that made them successful in the first place.
+At the heart of enshittification is a paradox: companies implement these strategies to maximise profit, but they often erode the very customer loyalty that made them successful in the first place.
 What Bambu Lab (and its ilk) fail to grasp is that ecosystems feed on trust, not coercion.
 Definitely, [issuing a semi-gaslighting press release was not the most tactically savvy thing to do](https://blog.bambulab.com/updates-and-third-party-integration-with-bambu-connect/).

 But no. Like so many others, they chose the path of least imagination and greatest irritation.
 The result is a cautionary tale for folks working in strategy and a grim reminder for users: the products we love don’t belong to us - they belong to the companies who see us less as customers and more as an ongoing revenue stream.

 Alienating your customer base _never_ ends up in meadows and rainbows.
 A bad move with tinkerers?
 They’ll reverse-engineer your hardware, fork your software, and post the workaround online before you’ve finished drafting your press release.
 Upset farmers?
 They’ll lobby lawmakers, file lawsuits, and spark a right-to-repair movement undermining your business model.
 Frustrate prosumers?
 They’ll flock to your competitors.

 Bambu Lab’s botched update is a sad reminder of how not to engage with a technically-minded audience.
 They could have strengthened their market position and maintained their following if they had leaned into _what their customers expect and bought the printer to begin with_ (wild concept, I know).
-Instead, they risk becoming just another name in the cautionary tales of enshittefication.
+Instead, they risk becoming just another name in the cautionary tales of enshittification.

 So here’s to the next firmware update, the next subscription fee, and the next set of proprietary dongles.
-Enshittefication marches on, one locked door at a time.
+Enshittification marches on, one locked door at a time.

 [^1]: Of course, [clever people have devised ways to get around these artificial restrictions](https://hackaday.com/2024/09/28/man-in-the-middle-pcb-unlocks-hp-ink-cartridges/).
 Better yet, if I can offer modest advice, get yourself a laser printer that is a decade old - they’re built like tanks (albeit slower) and don’t have these silly DRMs.